 To apply for the Madden Merit Scholarship, download the application using the latest version of the Adobe Acrobat Reader software and complete the form on your computer.
-The complete Application Packet is due: November 15, 2013.
-Interviews for qualified applicants will be held on Friday, January 3, 2014.
+The complete Application Packet is due: November 13, 2015 by 5:00 pm.
+Interviews for qualified applicants will be held on Wednesday, January 6, 2016.

 General Madden Scholar Forms and Information

 Returning Madden Scholars may also need to use the Madden Scholarship Forms that are shown under the "General" Madden Scholar such as the Community Service Form and Camp Director Evaluation Form.
-For further information, or if you have questions, please call 720.266.2143.
+For further information or if you have questions please call 720.266.2101.

 Scholarships for Scouts

 The National Eagle Scout Association (NESA) has several scholarships for Eagle Scouts varying in amount from $61,000 to $50,000.
 Their Academic Scholarships have the higher award amounts, but can only be applied for by graduating high school seniors and entering college the year that they apply for the scholarship, while their Merit Scholarships provide $1,000 awards to entering or continuing undergraduate students.